 Movement – Exercise

 Sitting all the time is one of the more serious symptoms of poor self-care, as it directly affects your well-being on an emotional and physical level.
 Lack of exercise may cause fatigue, can negatively affect health, reduce the quality of life, and harm your appearance.
-Exercise performed just a few times a week can help you maintain a healthy body weight and body composition, and is one of the best things you can do for yourself.
+Exercise performed just a few times a week can help you maintain healthy body weight and body composition, and is one of the best things you can do for yourself.

-Life Is A Chore
+notice when Life Is A Chore

 Self Care is Self Love

 Self-care is what is needed now.
-For some self-care comes second nature, but for many of us we have trained ourselves into not making good self-care choices.
+For some self-care comes second nature, but for many of us, we have trained ourselves into not making good self-care choices.
 Over generations, these human self-care instinctual behaviors have been replaced with “politically correct” habits and a robotic pursuit of daily living.

 You may need to be more selfish with your time and lifestyle choices.
 Think about yourself in the long term.
 Remember the prayer “…grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”